slual/Spatial-Economic-Project/README.md

 A computational spatial equilibrium model that solves for wages, rents, and commuting flows across locations using a fixed-point algorithm.

-Based on Dingel and Tintelnot (2025), with a focus on how individuals sort across residence–workplace pairs in granular settings.
+Based on Dingel and Tintelnot, with a focus on how individuals sort across residence–workplace pairs in granular settings.